I didn’t develop a fear of sailing until I actually tried sailing.

-When you find one of these magical spots — which aren’t hard to find at all — you’ll anchor there for the day and spend your afternoon sunbathing on the yacht, jumping in the warm ocean, snorkelling with hundreds of fishes, drinking Vodka North, and swimming out to your own private beach.
+When you find one of these magical spots — which aren’t hard to find at all — you’ll anchor there for the day and spend your afternoon sunbathing on the yacht, jumping in the warm waters, snorkelling with hundreds of fish, drinking Vodka North, and swimming out to your own private beach.

 As the sun starts to set, you’ll either decide to spend the night on the anchor in that secluded bay or motor over to a nearby village to moor and eat dinner and chat with other people who were also sailing the Ionian.

 It was bliss.

 I started talking about how I was going to get my Competent Crew qualification.
 Asking Dave how viable it would be for us to buy a yacht and spend the rest of our life sailing around the world.
 Attempting to get everyone to commit to a yacht trip for 2017.

 What I loved most was feeling so disconnected from the online world.
 I wasn’t worrying about answering emails or checking the Amazon reviews of my book or putting up photos on Instagram.
 I didn’t care about what was happening in the world, because look at where I was.